grafana/bugbounty/README.md

 | **Critical** (9.0 - 10.0) | 10,000 USD | 20,000 USD |

 * Bonus points are granted to reward high quality reports.\
-  Each bonus point provides a 5% payout increase.\
+  Each bonus point provides a 5% payout increase calculated on the base amount.\
   Those 2 elements allow to earn bonus points
     * PoC provided
         * 0 bonus point: None, just a high level description of the vulnerability